 My teachers are too numerous to name – and many of them are not easily named.
-Among the nameable – but not easily categorizable – are Joanna Macy and The work That Reconnects, historians Max Dashu, Adrienne Mayor and others for tirelessly rescuing and making available the stolen, silenced, essential threads of women's culture and wisdom; Clarissa Pinkola Estes and Marion Woodman (and so many others) for so gracefully tending to the mythology of the wild female; Starhawk, Ruth Barrett and other fierce tenders and teachers of the ancient culture of female magickal craft as an expression of permaculture, erotic intelligence and the Earth; Susun Griffin, Germaine Greer, Mary Daly and other elder-women who have dedicated their lives to critical 'radical' feminist thinking and have often been vilified (by folks from all camps) for it, the countless devotional poets including Mary Oliver, Pattiann Rogers, Adrienne Rich, Margaret Atwood and more, all modern day bards who have not forgotten how to pray; Bill Plotkin and all the soul-wilderness guides of SoulCraft and Dan Siegel for his sheer brilliance in identifying and cultivating the concepts of 'mindsight' and 'interpersonal neurobiology'.
+Among the nameable – but not easily categorizable – are Joanna Macy and The work That Reconnects, historians Marija Gimbutas, Max Dashu, Adrienne Mayor and others for tirelessly rescuing and making available the stolen, silenced, essential threads of women's culture and wisdom; Clarissa Pinkola Estes and Marion Woodman (and so many others) for so gracefully tending to the mythology of the wild female; Starhawk, Ruth Barrett and other fierce tenders and teachers of the ancient culture of animism, magickal craft as an expression of permaculture, erotic intelligence and the Earth; Susun Griffin, Germaine Greer, Mary Daly and other elder-women who have dedicated their lives to critical 'radical' feminist thinking and have often been vilified for it; the countless devotional essayists and poets including Mary Oliver, Pattiann Rogers, Adrienne Rich, Jane Hirshfield, Margaret Atwood, Thomas Merton and more; all modern day bards who have not forgotten how to pray; Bill Plotkin and all the soul-wilderness guides of SoulCraft and Dan Siegel for his sheer brilliance in identifying and cultivating the concepts of 'mindsight' and 'interpersonal neurobiology'.

 And still, most profoundly, my teachers have been the other-than-human ones who have nurtured my own radical theosophy; those who so generously found me as a child and have remained with me throughout my life.
 The Wild has been, and continues to be, my greatest teacher and companion along with my lineage grandmothers and grandfathers, the ancient vibrantly well ones from whom I descend, whose brilliance I carry as a woven braid of care and ferocity for the wellness of the Earth and all its beings.
 The Earth grandmothers and grandfathers, the ancient elemental feminine, masculine and those beautiful ones who cannot be categorized (as none of us should), whose difficult and noble path is to walk the liminal lines, the in-between lines, the neither-this-or-that lines.
 It is the most beautiful act of nobility to stay true to our essential nature when, all around us, is a violence to conform, fall asleep, become small by forgetting who we are and thereby to become an unwitting adversary to Life.
 We are all indebted to the ones who remain awake and to those who are courageously waking up.